DanWahlin/AngularCLI-NodeJS-MongoDB-CustomersService/README.md

 ## Software Requirements To Run Locally (there's a Docker option below as well)

-* Node.js 8.10 or higher
+* Node.js 10.16 or higher
 * MongoDB 3.4 or higher

 ### Running the Application Locally

-1. Install Node.js (8.10 or higher) and MongoDB (3.4 or higher) on your dev box
+1. Install Node.js (10.16 or higher) and MongoDB (3.4 or higher) on your dev box

     * Node.js: https://nodejs.org
     * MongoDB: https://docs.mongodb.com/manual/administration/install-community

 1. Execute `mongod` to start the MongoDB daemon if it's not already running (read the installation instructions above if you are new to MongoDB or have issues running it)

-1. Run `npm install -g nodemon`
+1. Run `npm install -g @angular/cli nodemon` to install the Angular CLI and nodemon.

 1. Run `npm install` at the project root to install the app dependencies